 Visiting England?
 While London alone could keep you busy, making the time to visit the impressive and iconic structures of Stonehenge is definitely worth it.

-While you are teaching English on your ILP semester abroad to the adorable kids of Lithuania, Montenegro, Ukraine or Russia, it might be fun to visit the birthplace of English itself.
+We're thinking it might be fun to visit the birthplace of English itself.
 While it might be a bit of a trip to get there from where you're based, England has many awesome and fun places to visit.

 Want to check out what our volunteers are up to?